Siblings of Children with Disabilities

 Considering the attention given to the child with the disability, siblings may neglect their own issues.
 In some cases, siblings experience parentification where they are expected to have many responsibilities for themselves and their sibling, developing duties similar to those of a parent and overlooking their need to act like children.
 This responsibility may seem positive to parents but may actually be precursors to emotional distress.

-Sibling may experience a range of emotions about their situation.
-They may feel guilt wondering if they caused the disability of their sibling or they may feel guilt about why the disability did not happen to them.
+Siblings may experience a range of emotions about their situation.
+They may feel guilt, wondering if they caused the disability of their sibling, or they may feel guilt about why the disability did not happen to them.
 They may feel fear about the health of their sibling or about what may happen to their sibling in the future.
-Siblings may also experience resentment, anger, or jealousy towards their sibling considering the attention and resources expensed on their sibling.
+Siblings may also experience resentment, anger, or jealousy towards their sibling, considering the attention and resources expensed on their sibling.
 An additional common feeling is embarrassment as a result of the behaviors and appearance of their sibling.
-In some cases the embarrassment may be so great that they disassociate from the sibling with the disability.
+In some cases, the embarrassment may be so great that they disassociate from the sibling with the disability.
 They may claim to be an only child or may not invite over friends so that they do not have to answer questions about their sibling.

-I see first hand at my university the great strides that have been accomplished in offering an environment that offers everyone a chance to succeed regardless of limitations.
-I am inspired by the great work of our university’s office of disability services in caring for the needs of all students.
-This great work is being replicated in many industries and institutions across the country.
+I see firsthand at my university the great strides that have been accomplished in offering an environment that offers everyone a chance to succeed regardless of limitations.
+I am inspired by the great work of our university’s disability services office in caring for the needs of all students.
+This work is being replicated in many industries and institutions across the country.
 Focusing on some of the unique issues faced by siblings of individuals with disabilities is an important step in the continuous work that is being done in disability services overall.
-I hope to highlight this focus in future columns about variations in how siblings experience the above outcomes and some recommendations that can be used by families and service providers in helping these brave and burdened siblings.
+I hope to highlight this focus in future posts about variations in how siblings experience the above outcomes and some recommendations that can be used by families and service providers in helping these brave siblings.